It’s never easy to attract prospects at scale and convert them into loyal customers.

 Or even better, you could post a video that walks people through your different HVAC servicing processes.

-If your content is interesting enough, people may recommend your services to friends and share your posts through social media.
+People may recommend your services to friends and share your posts through social media if your content is interesting enough.

-Keep on posting new content regularly to be on people’s radar.
+Keep on posting new content regularly to be on people’s radars.
 Also, remember that producing content consistently helps establish authority and credibility.

 Plan ahead and prepare topics in advance, especially during slow seasons.
 For example, you can provide tips during spring to educate homeowners about proper air conditioning in the summer.
 Or when fall arrives, you could talk about proper heating in the winter.